Évelyne Trouillot

-Biography
+Early life

 Évelyne Trouillot was born in Port-au-Prince, Haiti, January 2, 1954.
 She was the daughter of Ernst Trouillot and Anne-Marie Morisset.
+Her brother Lyonel is also a writer; her sister Jocelyne is a writer and academic.
+Her brother Michel-Rolph was an anthropologist and academic.
+The Haitian historian Henock Trouillot was her uncle.

+Career

 After completing secondary school, she left for the United States, where she studied languages and education at the university level.

 In 1987, Trouillot returned to Haiti, where she teaches French at the State University.
 In 2002, Évelyne, her daughter Nadève Ménard, and her brother Lyonel, founded Pré-Texte, a writer's organization that sponsors reading and writing workshops.

-Her brother Lyonel is also a writer; her sister Jocelyne is a writer and academic.
-Her brother Michel-Rolph was an anthropologist and academic.
-The Haitian historian Henock Trouillot was her uncle.

 Her work has been translated into German, English, Spanish, and Italian and has been published in magazines in Cuba, France, Mexico, and Canada.

 Tracy Denean Sharpley-Whiting called Rosalie l’infâme "A wonderful contribution to the corpus of Francophone women writers in the Caribbean".